Anti-tank guided missile: Active

 Active protection systems show a great deal of promise, both in counteracting ATGMs and unguided weapons.
 Compared to armor systems, they are very lightweight, can be fitted to almost any vehicle with the internal space for the control system and could, in the future, be a near-perfect defense against any missiles.
 The weaknesses of the systems include potential developments in missile design such as radar or IR decoys, which would drastically reduce their chance to intercept a missile, as well as technical challenges such as dealing with multiple missiles at once and designing a system that can cover a vehicle from any angle of attack.
-While these may be answered and allow for lightweight, highly maneuverable vehicles that are strongly defended against missiles and rockets that are extremely well suited for urban and guerrilla warfare.
-However, such a system is unlikely to be as effective against kinetic energy projectiles, making it a poor choice for fighting against tanks.
-As kinetic energy projectiles move faster than guided missiles.
-This often means that the sensors attached to an active protection system can't keep up.
-Testing in 2007 showed that explosive reactive armor, fitted to a T-72 had no impact on a missile fitted with a kinetic energy projectiles.
+While these may be answered and allow for lightweight, highly maneuverable vehicles that are strongly defended against missiles and rockets that are extremely well suited for urban and guerrilla warfare, such a system is unlikely to be as effective against kinetic energy projectiles, making it a poor choice for fighting against tanks.
+As kinetic energy projectiles move faster than guided missiles, this often means that the sensors attached to an active protection system can not keep up.

 Other

 Traditionally, before "fire-and-forget" ATGMs were used, the most effective countermeasure was to open fire at the location where the missile was fired from, to either kill the operator or force them to take cover, thus sending the missile off course.
 Smoke screens can also be deployed from an MBT's smoke discharger, and used to obscure an ATGM operator's line of sight.
-Other improvised methods used by the Israelis to defeat the Saggers involved firing in front of the tank to create dust.
+Other improvised methods used by the Israel Defense Forces to defeat the Saggers involved firing in front of the tank to create dust.
 While fire-and-forget missiles have definitive advantages in terms of guidance and operator safety, and include abilities such as top attack mode, older missiles continue in use, both in the front line armies of less developed countries, and in reserve service the world over, due to their lower cost or existing stockpiles of less advanced weapons.